misterspeedy/FsExcel/README.md

      alt="Hello World example"
      style="width: 120px;" />

-This example already embodies the main stages of building a spreadsheet using FsExcel:
+This example embodies the main stages of building a spreadsheet using FsExcel:

 1) Build a list using a list comprehension: `[ ... ]`
 2) In the list make cells using `Cell`
 3) Each cell gets a list of properties, in this case just the cell content, which here is a string: `String "Hello world!"`

-If you've used `Fable.React` you'll already be familiar with the concepts so far.
+If you've used `Fable.React`, or a similar library, you'll already be familiar with the concepts so far.

 4) Send the resulting list to `FsExcel.Render.AsFile`, providing a path.